 - 7.1 The Local Authority has validation checks built into its chart of account and budget process that ensures compliant with the School and Early Years Finance (England) Regulations 2022 regarding expenditure type funded from the DSG.
-These validation checks ensures that cost is allocated to the right expenditure type under the DfE Section 251 guidelines and definition.
-Local authorities are required under section 251 of the Apprenticeships, Skills, Children and Learning Act 2009 to prepare and submit to the Secretary of State for Education an education and children and young people's services budget statement no later than 29 April 2022 for the period 1 April 2022 to 31 March 2023 and by no later than 28 April 2023 for the prescribed period of 1 April 2023 to 31 March 2024. - 7.2 Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 have been amended (in 2020 and again in January 2023) to provide that any DSG deficit in relation to accounts prepared for the financial years falling within the period beginning with 1st April 2020 and ending with 31st March 2026. must not be charged to a general fund but must be charged to a separate fund established, charged, and used solely for the purpose of recognising deficits in respect of the school's budget.
+These validation checks ensure that cost is allocated to the right expenditure type under the DfE Section 251 guidelines and definition. - 7.2 Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 have been amended (in 2020 and again in January 2023) to provide that any DSG deficit in relation to accounts prepared for the financial years falling within the period beginning with 1st April 2020 and ending with 31st March 2026. must not be charged to a general fund but must be charged to a separate fund established, charged, and used solely for the purpose of recognising deficits in respect of the school's budget.
 This has the effect of separating any such deficit from a local authority's general fund.